 Might even X-24 have a real world parallel someday?
 With rapid progress in genetic engineering, it’s not unimaginable.
 And with governments already willing to cage, torture, and bomb countless human beings, would you really put it past them to bio-engineer useful sociopaths?

 In the X-films, a big motivation for such programs is fear of mutants.
 In all of the various X-programs, mutants were to be used to hunt other mutants.
 Both Team X and Weapon X were founded by a muta-phobe named William Stryker.
-Decades later, as head of the Department of Domestic Security and Defense, Stryker used his own son’s mutant mind-control powers to enslave mutants in order to hunt still other mutants.
+Decades later, as head of the Department of Domestic Security and Defense, Stryker used his own son’s mutant mind-control powers to enslave mutants in order to hunt still other mutants: even to the point of attempted genocide.
 (See the film X2.)

 Stryker began his career as a devoted and admiring special assistant to a scientist named Bolivar Trask, who experimented on mutants (torturing and killing many) in order to develop his Sentinels: giant robots built for governments to use to hunt mutants and counter their powers.
 (See X-men: Days of Future Past.)
 Trask was motivated by fear that, unless combatted, mutants would drive humans to extinction.
 He said: